Automated Fact-Checking for Assisting Human Fact-Checkers

 \subsection{Automated Verification}

 On first consideration, the automated verification of claims seems like the ultimate application of AI to fact-checking.
-And where such technologies can be developed and deployed, they will allow fact-checking organizations to be faster and to provide a more comprehensive coverage than manual checking could ever achieve.
-However, many claims are not simply `correct' or `incorrect', but may be `partially correct', or `correct but misleading' without extra context.
-One key role of professional fact-checkers is to help their audience gain a full understanding of a claim, with all its nuance and complexity, rather than simply apply a binary label.
+If such technologies can be developed and deployed, they would allow fact-checking organizations to be faster and to provide a more comprehensive coverage than manual fact-checking could ever achieve.
+However, many claims are not simply \emph{correct} or \emph{incorrect}, but may be \emph{partially correct}, or \emph{correct but misleading} without extra context, etc. One key role of professional fact-checkers is to help their audience gain full understanding of a claim, with all its nuances and complexity, rather than simply applying a binary classification.

 Fact-checkers can only have an impact if they are trusted by their readers.
-They therefore take great care to only publish fact-checks after meticulous research, and adhere to strict editorial standards, as outlined, for example, in the International Fact-Checking Network (IFCN) fact-checkers' code of principles.\footnote{\url{http://www.poynter.org/ifcn-fact-checkers-code-of-principles/}} This leads to a major hurdle before adopting fully automated verification methods: such methods will inevitably be imperfect, and publishing incorrect fact-checks could seriously damage the reputation of the responsible fact-checking organization.
-They may be more valuable as internal tools by presenting the evidence, reasoning and conclusion regarding a claim, before the (human) fact-checker writes and publishes their fact-check article.
+They therefore take great care to only publish fact-checks after meticulous research, and adhere to strict editorial standards, as outlined, e.g.,~in the fact-checkers' code of principles\footnote{\url{http://www.poynter.org/ifcn-fact-checkers-code-of-principles/}} by the \emph{International Fact-Checking Network}.
+This leads to a major hurdle before adopting fully automated verification methods: such methods will inevitably be imperfect, and publishing incorrect fact-checks could seriously damage the reputation of the responsible fact-checking organization.
+They may be more valuable as internal tools by presenting the evidence, reasoning and conclusion regarding a claim, before the (human) fact-checker writes and publishes their fact-checking article.